 Preheat oven to 325 degrees.
 Line square glass baking pan with parchment paper.

-In small saucepan, melt butter over low heat.
+In a small saucepan, melt butter over low heat.
 Add in espresso powder and sugar and whisk to combine.
 Cook over low heat for 2-3 minutes, until sugar begins to melt into butter, whisking often.
 Remove from stove and cool while sifting dry ingredients.

 Sift flour, cocoa powder, salt, and baking powder into a large mixing bowl.
 Add in chocolate chips and toss to coat.